 Did you know that most serious accidents and fatalities occurring in confined spaces are related to oxygen deficiency or due to the presence of toxic or flammable gases?

-"Another way to reduce the confined space risks is to prioritize a non-entry rescue", explains Fabien Demers, senior advisor and trainer, specialized in confined spaces at SPI Health and Safety.
+Another way to reduce risks in confined spaces is to prioritize remote rescue and to have the right equipment on hand," explains Fabien Demers, senior advisor and trainer specialized in confined spaces at SPI Health and Safety.

 Here are some interesting facts about confined spaces rescue:

 - It is possible to develop rescue procedures according to the confined spaces category or type.
-The types of rescues can vary depending on the opening (round, oval or square) and the entry (no entrance, lateral, vertical or horizontal).
+The types of rescues can vary depending on the opening (round, oval, or square) and the entry (no entrance, lateral, vertical, or horizontal).

-- It is possible to perform a confined spaces rescue with a reduced team (2 to 4 persons) if the procedures are developed and validated and all operational aspects are implemented (equipment, planning, etc.)
+- It is possible to perform a confined space rescue with a reduced team (2 to 4 persons) if the procedures are developed and validated and all operational aspects are implemented (equipment, planning, etc.)